quicwg/base-drafts/draft-ietf-quic-transport.md

 longer plans to use that address.

-An endpoint can request that its peer retire connection IDs by sending a NEW_CONNECTION_ID frames with an increased Retire Prior To field.
+An endpoint can request that its peer retire connection IDs by sending a NEW_CONNECTION_ID frame with an increased Retire Prior To field.
 Upon receipt, the peer SHOULD retire the corresponding connection IDs and send the corresponding RETIRE_CONNECTION_ID frames in a timely manner.
 Failing to do so can cause packets to be delayed, lost, or cause the original endpoint to send a